 The famous treatment is Platelet-Rich Plasma Facelift which is PRP combined with Micro Pigmentation where the PRP serum is directly injected into the skin through multiple tiny punctures under the dermis with or without topical local anesthesia.
 This stimulates the tissue and triggers a healing process; it’s the first step being a mild inflammation.
 The result is the production of new collagen tissues leading to a reduction of symptoms.

 PRP has also shown promise to heal alopecia.
 It acts as fertilizer by recruiting stem cells to the hair follicles.
 PRP’s ability to form new blood vessels (angiogenesis) and the grow blood vessels from already-existing blood vessel tissues also helps.

 For PRP injections, the patient must also agree to use fluoroscopy, CT, or ultrasonography (US) for real-time visualization of the procedure.
 This maximizes efficacy by guiding the needle accurately.

-Platelet-Rich Plasma is still considered experimental by most insurance companies.
+Platelet-Rich Plasma is still considered experimental by most insurance companies (read more about insurance coverage for prp injections).
 Hence you may not be able to bill your patient’s health insurance plan for this service.
 However, if you’re a surgeon and use it in conjunction with surgery, PRP may be eligible for reimbursement.
 It’s best to ask the insurance company in advance.

 Treatment cost can range from $200 to $2000 and in most cases patients have to bear it themselves.
 However, because there is no cost to actual PRP serum itself, the cost does not double or triple when more than one condition is treated.
 Typically the cost is calculated based on how much time it takes for the entire procedure.